 There is limited research on those who choose to foster children and the living conditions of those children who are fostered.
 I knew two parents that were both bus drivers and they had taken in a couple foster children while living in terrible

 conditions and caring for their other children.
 At one time I would have that they needed an extra check to care for their other children.

 This is not to say that fostering is bad, and actually I admire those

 who foster for the right reasons (not for money, and not for their ego.)
 Research on foster care conditions will have to be further explored, and there is much to be said on this subject, but I have exhausted this point enough.

 The third misconception is that late term abortion are common.
 They are not.
 And actually those who get late term abortions are those who intended to carry the child to birth and ended up having complications from the pregnancy.
 Thus they needed an abortion because the baby would die anyway, or the person would suffer health risks.
 Most abortions are done in the first couple of weeks when a person realizes their pregnant.
 Actually as soon as they find out they're pregnant is usually when they schedule for the appointment.
-Some doctors and researchers suggest that the fetus "feels pain" after 24 weeks and consciousness is developed in the third trimester as well, but as I recollect when I started to feel pain and have consciousness--that wasn't until I was probably 2 years old.
+Some doctors and researchers suggest that the fetus "feels pain" after 24 weeks and consciousness is developed in the third trimester, but this argument is useless because then you would have to also consider the 'life' of sperm, which has been observed smelling its way to eggs!

 Next, one myth about abortions is that they are on the rise when this is not true either.
 The abortion rate has been on the decline for years, and hit its lowest